 Twenty-five Bathing Beach locations are tested across Erie County 4 days per week (Mon-Thurs) from the Tuesday after Memorial Day until the Thursday before Labor Day weekend.
-The beaches are tested for E. coli (Escherichia coli) bacteria.
+The beaches are tested for E. coli (Escherichia coli) bacteria at the Erie County Health Department Laboratory.
 The E. coli test requires that each beach sample be incubated for a minimum of 18 hours.
 Because of the long incubation period the beach ratings cannot be determined until the day after the sample was taken (E.g. the results obtained from Mondays sampling will not be posted until Tuesday).
 Beach ratings are assigned based on the number of E. coli bacteria that were found in the sample (see the ratings signs below).
 These signs are being posted on a regular basis at various beach locations across Erie County during the sampling season.

 |Good = 0-64||Fair = 65-125|

 |Poor = 126 and above||Advisory = 235 and above|

 The Erie County Bathing Beach program follows the criteria set by the

 Harmful Algal Blooms

 Harmful Algal Blooms, commonly referred to as HAB's, are actually blooms of bacteria not algae.
 This bacterium is capable of photosynthesizing which is why it is labeled as algae.
 Blue green algae are capable of producing toxins; which are called cyanotoxins; that can be harmful to a person or domestic pet.
 The cyanotoxins produce by blue green algae can affect the liver, brain, and possibly cause skin irritation.
 Blue green algae while present, may not always be producing toxins.
 The algae may be found in high concentrations in a body of water and you may see a visible bloom, but this does not mean the algae are producing a toxin.